Canterbury

-Canterbury (/ˈkæntərb(ə)ri/, /-bɛri/) is a city and UNESCO World Heritage Site, in the county of Kent, England; it was a county borough until 1974.
-It lies on the River Stour.
-The city has a mild oceanic climate.
+Canterbury (/ˈkæntərbəri/ KAN-tər-bər-ee or /-bɛri/ --berr-ee) is a city and UNESCO World Heritage Site in the Canterbury district, county of Kent, England; it was a county borough until 1974.
+Lying on the River Stour not far from its mouth on the Strait of Dover, the city has a mild oceanic climate.

 Canterbury is a popular tourist destination, with the city's economy heavily reliant upon tourism, alongside higher education and retail.
-As of 2011, the city's population was over 55,000, including a substantial number of students and one of the highest student-to-permanent-resident ratios in Britain.
+As of 2021, the city had a population of 55,087 inhabitants, including a substantial number of students and one of the highest student-to-permanent-resident ratios in Britain.

 The site of the city has been occupied since Paleolithic times and served as the capital of the Celtic Cantiaci and Jute Kingdom of Kent.
 Many historical structures fill the area, including a city wall founded in Roman times and rebuilt in the 14th century, the Westgate Towers museum, the ruins of St Augustine's Abbey, the Norman Canterbury Castle, and the oldest extant school in the world, the King's School.
 Modern additions include the Marlowe Theatre and Kent County Cricket Club's St Lawrence Ground.
 Canterbury Cathedral is known for its architecture, its music, and for being the seat of the Archbishop of Canterbury; it receives a million visitors per year.

 Toponymy

-The Roman settlement of Durovernum Cantiacorum ("Kentish Durovernum") occupied the location of an earlier British town whose ancient British name has been reconstructed as *Durou̯ernon ("stronghold by the alder grove"), although the name is sometimes supposed to have derived from various British names for the Stour.
+The Roman settlement of Durovernum Cantiacorum (" Durovernum of the Cantiaci") occupied the location of an earlier British town whose ancient British name has been reconstructed as *Durou̯ernon ("stronghold by the alder grove"), although the name is sometimes supposed to have derived from various British names for the Stour.
 Medieval variants of the Roman name include Dorobernia and Dorovernia.
 In Sub-Roman Britain, it was known in Old Welsh as Cair Ceint ("stronghold of Kent").
 Occupied by the Jutes, it became known in Old English as Cantwareburh ("stronghold of the Kentish men").